Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Method

 Once the anomalies are located, we replace them with the values interpolated from their $3\times3$ neighboring regions, based on the assumption that features in spatially adjacent regions are generally similar.
 Specifically, we apply a $3\times3$ convolution kernel with the center set to 0.
-And if neighboring regions contain any other anomaly tokens, they are excluded from the interpolation.
+And if neighboring regions contain any other anomaly tokens, they are explicitly excluded from the interpolation.
 The operation's formula is provided below, where $\tilde{\mathbb{X}}^{penul}$ denotes the feature after operation and $\mathcal{A}$ is the set of anomaly tokens.

 We believe that eliminating anomaly tokens offers two key benefits.
 First, it acts as a form of regularization for the attention.
 Second, it reassigns semantic information to these anomaly tokens, aligning them with the local context.
 As shown in the \Cref{fig:removal} (b), the vanilla attention in CLIP has two issues: 1) normal tokens excessively focus on anomaly tokens, reducing attention on relevant local areas, and 2) anomaly tokens focus on prominent objects and other anomaly tokens.
 After resolving the anomaly tokens via interpolation, normal tokens refocus on relevant local regions, while the updated anomaly tokens also shift attention to appropriate areas.
-In summary, our method reduces the impact of anomaly tokens and enhances attention correlation.